keithdou/library-services/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

+## Dependencies

+This project was built using PrimeNg version 6.  (still beta at 8/6/2018):

+	npm install node_modules
+	npm install primeng@6.0.0-beta.1
+	npm install font-awesome
+	npm install chart.js

+If you install a pre-6 version, you will also need to npm install rxjs-compat

-## Development server
+## Rest Services

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+A Java REST service compatible with any J2EE container is included in this project under 'library-browser'.
+The service expects to find data in a MongoDB database which needs to be installed separately.
+Aproxy service is used to avaoid CORS errors in development.
+You need to configure proxy-conf.json to point to your apps server (default is localhost:8080).

 ## load data

 The data to be imported can be downloaded from TBA.

 To import into MongoDB:

 	mongoimport -d library -c books --type csv --file MyDownloadedCSVFile.csv --headerline

-To make the column names a bit more friendly, either edit the CSV file or run the following commands in a Mongo shell:
+To make the column names a bit more code friendly, either edit the CSV file prior to import or run the following commands in a Mongo shell:

 	db.books.update({},{$rename : {"Title" : "title"}},false,true);
 	db.books.update({},{$rename : {"Author" : "author"}},false,true);